 Mozart Symphony No 25 in G minor K.183 Movement 1 Allegro con brio

 Wolfgang Amadeus Mozart: Symphony No. 25 in G minor, K.183: Movement 1.
 Allegro con brio.
-Recorded by D Hamilton exclusively for Lynne Publishing.
+Classical music recorded by D Hamilton exclusively for Lynne Publishing.

 |Track ID number:||21758|

 |Moods/Emotions:||Amazement / Wonderment / Awe -- Regal / Majestic / Honorable -- Classy / Elegant / Exclusive|